lenabonny/lenabonny/README.md

 <h2 align="center">💼 Open to Work</h2>

-<p align="left">As I am still in quest of learning and professionalizing myself in Backend Development and Cybersecurity in the long run, if you are looking for a passionate Paid Apprentice or a Junior Dev who loves to learn in France or in EU, contact me!</p>
+<p align="left">I am still in quest of learning and professionalizing myself in Backend Development and Cybersecurity in the long run.
+So if you are in France or in EU and looking for a passionate Paid Apprentice or a Junior Dev who loves to learn, contact me!</p>

 ---